nus-cs2103-AY2021S2/tp/docs/team/wei-yutong.md

     command instructions.

 * **Documentation**:
     * User Guide:
     * Contributed significantly to Enrol Command and Help Command, and edited other commands to ensure cohesivenss.
+    * Improved the introduction of the user guide.

   * Developer Guide:
-    * Completed Enrol Command and Help Command, and their respective activity diagrams.
+    * Completed Enrol Command and Help Command, and their respective activity diagrams and seqeunce diagram.
     * Added test cases for Enrol and Drop command for manual testing.
+    * Contributed to user stories.

 * **Community**:
     * Reviewed and merged pull requests of other teammates.